Analysis | The ludicrous ‘whatabout’ defense of Trump’s Jan. 6 rhetoric

 Which brings us to President Donald Trump’s speech outside the White House on the morning of Jan.
 6.

-The impeachment trial underway in the Senate focuses on whether Trump incited the attempted insurrection that took place later that day at the U.S. Capitol.
+The impeachment trial underway in the Senate focuses on whether Trump incited the short-lived insurrection that took place later that day at the U.S. Capitol.
 Over hours of testimony so far, the House impeachment managers — hoping to persuade the Senate to convict Trump on that charge — have outlined how Trump’s rhetoric overlapped with the actions of the mob, which overran the building.
 Some of that has centered on what Trump said during a rally at the Ellipse about 90 minutes and two miles from where that violence erupted.

 Trump’s allies and defenders have focused on one particular line from that speech.